Nettakrim/Spyglass-Astronomy/README.md

 bypass knowledge checks for `/sga:info` until a relog

+`/sga:admin setyearlength <days>`

+sets the length of the year in days, decimals are allowed but it has to be 0.125 or more, by default it is 8

 `/sga:admin setseed star <seed>`

 sets the seed that stars use to generate, by default this is the biome seed of the world